SerMeliodas/wallheaven-downloader/README.md

 # Wallheaven.cc download python script
-This script is writen by using wallheaven.cc API v1.
+This script is written by using wallheaven.cc API v1.

 ## Instalation